Crowsley Park: BBC receiving station

 Crowsley Park and Caversham Park were acquired by the BBC during the Second World War.
 In April 1943, the BBC moved the headquarters of its Monitoring Service from Wood Norton Hall, near Evesham in Worcestershire, to Caversham Park, with Crowsley Park acting as the service's receiving station, picking up radio broadcasts from Nazi Germany and many other countries.

 Shortwave, mediumwave and longwave receivers were installed in a rudimentary building at Crowsley put up some distance from the main house.
 The signals received were fed down telephone lines to Caversham to be listened to by monitoring staff.
 A more permanent building was later erected for the receiving station.

 In 1974, the BBC's separate, and larger, receiving station at Tatsfield, on the North Downs south of London, was closed and its functions merged with the facility at Crowsley.
 The Crowsley station was expanded to accommodate the equipment and staff transferred from Tatsfield.
 Following the merger, Crowsley was formally known as the "BBC Receiving Station" to reflect the range of work it did for various parts of the BBC (in addition to Monitoring) and other international broadcasters.
 This name is no longer used.

 As part of an engineering upgrade in the 1980s, a number of satellite dishes were installed, joining the Beverage and rhombic aerials and curtain arrays already on the site.
 Additional rhombic aerials were erected to boost shortwave reception from the Middle East and North Africa, alongside those already used for signals from Europe and the Soviet Union, the latter having been the station's priority target during the Cold War.
 One of the two curtain aerials (which had been used for the relaying by the BBC of the Voice of America) was taken down.
 The remaining curtain aerial was taken down in more recent years.

 With the decline in the use of shortwave in radio broadcasting, all of the Beverage and rhombic aerials were taken down in July 2014.

 In 2018, the BBC began a further modernisation of the facility, including the installation of 18 new satellite dishes.
 The modernisation coincided with the closure of the BBC's Caversham Park base and the transfer of BBC Monitoring's HQ to London.

 The Baskerville legacy

 Among Crowsley Park's former owners were the Baskerville family, one of whose members, Henry Baskerville, was High Sheriff of Oxfordshire in 1847.
 Stories about the family and its association with fierce dogs were among the inspirations for Conan Doyle's The Hound of the Baskervilles (published 1901–02) in which "Sir Henry Baskerville" is a leading character.

-The connection with the Baskervilles is preserved in statues of "hell hounds" with spears through their mouths which sit on the stone gateposts at the entrance to the park and atop the front of Crowsley Park House.
+The connection with the Baskervilles is preserved in statues of hellhounds with spears through their mouths which sit on the stone gateposts at the entrance to the park and atop the front of Crowsley Park House.

 A pub in the nearby village of Lower Shiplake is called The Baskerville Arms.